wp-plugins/diarypress/readme.txt

 2. Example of custom start screen

 == Changelog ==
+=5.0=
+* Custom messages can now be done in wordpress
+* Large rewrite to enable new settings screen
+* No need to chop the code up anymore - Woo!
+* Due to code change requires minimum Wordpress 3.0+ =4.9=
+Never Released - DEV build
+=4.8=
+Never Released - DEV build
+= 4.7=
+never Released - DEV build
 = 4.6 =
 * Minor code improvements
 * Some servers complain of headers already sent - resolved